icylisper/janet-lambda/README.md

-A library to help run Janet programs or scripts in AWS Lambda
+A library and container help run Janet programs in AWS Lambda

 Usage
 =====